-Not only are fractures and breaks painful for little bones, but thinking of ways to keep your little one entertained for the next six weeks until the cast comes off can seem an impossible task.
-Here are a few ways we’ve discovered can make life with a cast tolerable for your kid – and you!
+Not only are fractures and breaks painful for little bones, but thinking of ways to keep your kid entertained for weeks until the cast comes off can seem like an impossible task (especially in the summer, with limits on biking and swimming!).
+So with that in mind, we’ve rounded up a few tips to make living with a cast more tolerable for your kid (and for you!).

-Focus on the activities your child can still do rather than the ones they can’t.
-A broken arm doesn’t mean they need to lie in bed all day.
+- Your child will no doubt quickly notice the restrictions to their activities.
+Focus on the fun things they can still do, rather than drawing attention to the activities they can’t.
+A broken bone usually doesn’t mean they need to lie in bed all day.
 Take this opportunity for family nature walks, an afternoon treasure hunt or to spend the day wandering around your local aquarium or museum.
+(If your kid is dealing with a broken leg, consider renting a wheelchair for a few weeks so you aren’t so restricted when planning family outings.)

-Invest in a waterproof cast cover.
-Showers and baths will be less of an awkward battle with both sides losing.
+Pro parenting tip: Invest in a waterproof cast cover.
+Showers and baths will be less of an awkward battle, and your kid might still be able to take a dip in the pool!